Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Conclusion

 \section{Conclusion}

 Double beta decay processes are sensitive avenues to probe physics beyond the SM.
-While the neutrinoless mode, $0\nu\beta\beta$ is the key process to probe the Majorana nature of neutrinos, in presence of new light particles, one can also expect distinct signatures over the SM $2\nu\beta\beta$ decay spectrum.
-In this work, we have explored a class of scenarios where a light scalar, $S$, couples both to active neutrinos and new fermionic states $\chi$.
-Owing to these new interactions, on-shell and off-shell production of $S$ followed by its decay into neutrinos or exotic fermions, a spectral distortion in the double beta decay spectrum can be observed.
-We have constructed simplified model scenarios that generate the effective four-fermion operators responsible for exotic double beta decay with the emission of $\chi$.
-Focusing on scalar $s$-channel mediation, we constructed two Dirac neutrino scenarios (Model I and I$^\prime$) differing by the presence or absence of $\nu$–$\chi$ mixing, the latter enforced through a stabilizing $\mathcal{Z}_2$ symmetry that makes $\chi$ a potential dark matter candidate.
+While the neutrinoless mode, $0\nu\beta\beta$ is the key process to probe the Majorana nature of neutrinos, one can also expect distinct signatures over the SM $2\nu\beta\beta$ decay spectrum, in presence of new light particles.
+In this work, we have explored a class of scenarios where a light scalar, $S$, couples both to active neutrinos and, potentially, a new fermionic particle $\chi$.
+Owing to these new interactions, on- and off-shell production of $S$ followed by its transition into neutrinos or exotic fermions, a spectral distortion in the double beta decay spectrum can be observed.
+We have constructed simplified model scenarios responsible for such exotic double beta decay contributions.
+Focusing on scalar $s$-channel mediation, we considered two Dirac neutrino scenarios (Model I and I$^\prime$) differing by the presence or absence of $\nu$–$\chi$ mixing, the latter enforced through a stabilizing $\mathcal{Z}_2$ symmetry that makes $\chi$ a potential dark matter candidate.
 We further introduced a third model (Model II) involving both Dirac and Majorana exotic fermions to illustrate the broader range of possible interactions.